Racial & Ethnic Valuation Gaps in Home Purchase Appraisals - A Modeling Approach

 The OLS model specification is as follows:

 The equation that follows shows the logit model specification.
 Instead of assuming a linear specification between the dependent and explanatory variables, the logit model specifies a linear specification between the log odds ratio and explanatory variables.
-In the model, formularefers to the probability of receiving “appraisal value lower than contract price.”23 Variables on the right-hand side have similar meanings as their counterparts in the OLS model.
+In the model, refers to the probability of receiving “appraisal value lower than contract price.”23 Variables on the right-hand side have similar meanings as their counterparts in the OLS model.

 Although it is common practice to estimate a logit model for dependent variables with binary outcomes, we build OLS models for three main reasons.
 First, it is easier to interpret OLS results.
-In our OLS model, the estimator formula is equal to the difference in the probability of Black (Latino) and White tracts receiving “appraisal value lower than contract price.”
-In contrast, the estimator formula from the logit model reflects only the difference in the log odds ratio.
+In our OLS model, the estimator is equal to the difference in the probability of Black (Latino) and White tracts receiving “appraisal value lower than contract price.”
+In contrast, the estimator from the logit model reflects only the difference in the log odds ratio.
 Second, a linear probability model is free from incidental parameter bias that is generated by the inclusion of fixed effects.24 Third, OLS is efficient in runtime as it differences out fixed effects,25 which is why OLS does not suffer from incidental parameter bias.

 To further strengthen our modeling results we employ advanced ML techniques in addition to traditional econometrics.
 Compared with linear models, ML models such as XGB and Light GBM models typically have stronger predictive power because they are more robust to data outliers, take advantage of non- linear relationships when needed, and thus can fit estimation data more accurately.
 A variety of model agnostic methods have been developed to interpret ML results, especially the impact of model features on the outcome.
 In this research, we build LightGBM models and use partial dependence plots (PDP) to interpret the impact of minority tract flags or minority concentration on the outcome.